Four Keys to Gaining Attention for Brand Stories

 The most memorable stories are provocative, credible, suspenseful and rewarding.

 How do you get a target audience to both notice your brand signature stories and consume them?
 Without attention, the content does not matter.

 I researched this question for my upcoming book on signature stories, and came across a helpful book by Ben Parr entitled “Captivology: The Science of Capturing People’s Attention.”
-Parr used academic research and case studies (by people and firms that have successfully achieved high visibility) to establish seven triggers of attention (or captivation, in his words): automaticity, framing, disruption, reward, reputation, mystery and acknowledgement.
-Based, in part, on his discussion of these triggers and their variants, I arrived at four keys to capturing and keeping attention for a brand’s signature stories.
+Parr used academic research and case studies (by people and firms that have successfully achieved high visibility) to establish seven triggers of attention (or captivation, in his words): automaticity, framing, disruption, reward, reputation, mystery and acknowledgment.
+Based, in part, on his discussion of these triggers and their variants, I arrived at four keys to capturing and keeping attention to a brand’s signature stories.

 The first two keys are relevant to the challenge of getting immediate or short-term attention.